How to Build Strong Business Habits

 #5 Be Consistent

-Once you got a habit started one of the easiest ways you can go about ingraining that habit into your lifestyle is by doing it at the same time in the same place every time.
+Once you get a habit started one of the easiest ways you can go about ingraining that habit into your lifestyle is by doing it at the same time in the same place every time.
 Doing this just reinforces the habit and the mental cue in your head.

-My book reading habit is done this way.
-I read it everyday right after supper.
+My book-reading habit is done this way.
+I read it every day right after supper.

 #6 Diversify Your Habit